I promise you'll fall in love with these sweet vegan marshmallows! They are soft, fluffy, and satisfying, and only require 8 ingredients.

 - Granulated sugar: feel free to use other types of sugar, like brown sugar, coconut sugar, or cane sugar.

-- Feel free to serve them with vegan hot chocolate, white hot chocolate, and even with a cup of matcha latte and turmeric latte.
+- Feel free to serve them with vegan hot chocolate, or even with a cup of matcha latte and turmeric latte.

 What is aquafaba?